chatox/data-mining-course/upf/upf-online-exams.md

 Asking questions: You will raise your hand (physically, not using the app) and wait for the turn to speak.
 The questions will be public for everyone.

+Notice that you can **press submit as many times as you want to save your progress**, so you don't lose your work in the event of a crash.

 ## Taking photos (for answers that require a photo) and delivering

 :warning: 10 minutes before the deadline, please upload the answer to the questions that are answered with a photo, and submit.